jijihohococo/ichi-orm/README.md

 ### SELECT

-To make "SELECT" sql query, you can use "select" function as shown as below
+To build a "SELECT" SQL query, you can use the "select" function as shown below:

 ```php
 Blog::select(['id'])